ounben/AMARadio/README.md

 ## Core Philosophy

 **Ad-Free and Privacy-Focused**: AMARadio was developed with the primary goal of providing a clean, honest radio experience.
 It contains no advertisements, no tracking, and no bloatware.

-This commitment to a distraction-free environment is a core principle of the project.
+Originally created as a personal project for the developer's mother to provide a simple, distraction-free way to enjoy global radio, AMARadio remains committed to these core values of transparency and accessibility for all users.

 ## Key Features